-Molly is hiding out to finish her new biography: The Flower Diary of Mary Hiester Reid.
+Molly is spending the spring and summer finishing her new biography: The Flower Diary of Mary Hiester Reid.

 This extraordinary 19th-century Canadian-American artist managed both a marriage and a painting career, sojourning in Paris and Spain, painting in the Catskills, and settling in Toronto.
 Fabulously productive, she showed at all the major Expositions during her lifetime (1854-1921).
 On her deathbed, she willed her husband to her younger rival painter friend.

 How did this woman fly under the social radar and still produce hundreds of sumptuous still life and landscape paintings?
 And how come we don’t know about her?
 She kept minute logs of the titles and prices of her work–and wrote jaunty travel pieces–but there’s not a single page of a written journal.